Find Cheap Homeowners Insurance Quotes in Your Area

 Do Smart Door Locks Impact Homeowners Insurance Costs?

 Smart locks don't offer a substantial increase in security, so they won't make any meaningful impact on your homeowners insurance policy.
 When we reviewed discounts from major insurance companies, we did not find many references to smart or biometric locks.
-We only found one insurance company that offered reduced premiums for having a smart lock.
-If Liberty Mutual is your homeowners insurance provider, you could receive savings of up to 5% for installing the August Smart Lock in most states (California, New York and Florida are three examples of excluded states).
+We only found one insurance company that offered reduced premiums for a smart lock.
+If Liberty Mutual is your homeowners insurance provider, you could save up to 5% for installing the August Smart Lock in most states (California, New York and Florida are three excluded states).

 As the technology and security continues to develop, more insurance companies may offer discounts for biometric locks as well.
 For now, their value lies mostly in convenience, enhanced curb appeal and resale potential.